cxw42/pfft/README.md

 In GLib 2.62+, the default output format is TAP.
 Therefore, you can do `make build-tests && prove`.

+### Checking code coverage

+    ./configure --enable-code-coverage && make -j4 check-code-coverage

+This will print a summary to the console.
+For the full report, open `pfft-<VERSION>-coverage/index.html` in a Web browser.

 ### Making a release